 The second organization is the Center for Community Dispute Settlement.
 Founded it 1995, it provides mediators to assist in dispute resolution.
 Please contact these organizations for more details.

-If you have questions concerning the Court’s ADR Program or about joining the mediator or arbitration panel, or if you wish to report on the status of ADR in your case, please email Jason Stein, ADR Program Administrator, at email@example.com or call at (510) 891-6261.
+If you have questions concerning the Court’s ADR Program or about joining the mediator or arbitration panel, or if you wish to report on the status of ADR in your case, please email the ADR Program at firstname.lastname@example.org or call at (510) 891-6261.

 This article orginally appeared in the Winter edition of the ACBA Trial Practice Section Newsletter.